Marcus Jones' late punt return lifts Patriots over Jets 10-3 - NewsBreak

 INJURIES

 Jets: LB Quincy Williams limped off with an ankle injury in the first quarter after combing on a tackle.
 He returned in the second quarter. ...
-CB Michael Carter II left with a chest injury in the fourth quarter, but returned late. ...
+CB Michael Carter II left with a chest injury in the fourth quarter. ...
 CB Brandin Echols was able to walk off on his own power after being shaken up on a play in the fourth.

 Patriots: C David Andrews left late in the first quarter with a thigh injury and didn’t return.
 He was replaced by James Ferentz. ...
 LT Isaiah Wynn also left in the first and was ruled out with a foot injury.
 He was replaced by Trent Brown.